toubou91/flexible-jekyll/_posts/2018-03-04-my-first-time-as-a-coderetreat-facilitator.markdown

   Me: Cool, so, it started well! <br/>
   Participant: Well, not fast, but I think we got the idea

 - A person who was talking about the Scrum methodology during the first session, in the middle of the second session asked confirmation for a specific rule of the game.
 After a while he started arguing again with his partner regarding Scrum; his partner got a bit pissed off, but they managed to continue.
-The person who argued was the same person who asked me the question in the introduction.
+The person who argued was the same person who asked me the question during the introduction part.
 - The Team which decided to go for Scala finally split, because as one of the members mentioned:

 > We couldn't even get the very basic setup done, so, we split.